dbt-labs/dbt-utils/README.md

 ```

-The macro accepts an optional parameter `condition` that allows for asserting
+The macro accepts an optional argument `condition` that allows for asserting
 the `expression` on a subset of all records.

 **Usage:**